PagiY/cs50-web/README.md

 Developed a basic Wikipedia-like encyclopedia which can allow users to enter and edit their own wiki entry using Markdown.

 ## 💱Project-02 (Commerce)
+Created a basic commerce web application like e-bay where users can login, register, bid, and comment.